PPLcoin2/PPLcoin/README.md

 Initial Concept v1.0

 DOES NOT HAVE ANY ADMINISTRATORS OR ADMINISTRATION WALLETS (UNLIKE PRESENT BLOCKCHAINS.
-Who's Admin Wallets can create more admin wallets, add assets, remove/delete assets, transfer assets, add wallets, remove/delete wallets, .. and much more ..).
+Where Admin Wallets can create more admin wallets, add assets, remove/delete assets, transfer assets, add wallets, remove/delete wallets, .. and much more ..).

 IS 100% OPEN SOURCE